 If the exterior was anything to go by you knew you were in for a treat inside.
 Considering that Louis Vuitton was next door there were no prizes for guessing what sort of clientèle the district caters for.

-After checking-in we were led to our room by a young woman who explained the features of the room and gave us a complementary bottle of Cabernet Sauvignon.
-Staff were polite, attentive, spoke perfect English and always happy to help (and wide awake even when checking-out at 5am Monday morning!).
+After checking in we were led to our room by a young woman who explained the features of the room and gave us a complimentary bottle of Cabernet Sauvignon.
+Staff were polite, attentive, spoke perfect English and were always happy to help (and wide awake even when checking out at 5 am Monday morning!).

 Some serious money must have been spent on decking out the interior.
-Although the minbar is “free” you undoubtably pay for it in the equally pricy bill at the end.
+Although the minbar is “free” you undoubtedly pay for it in the equally pricy bill at the end.

 The room was a little small but comfortable with more gadgets than any sane human could learn in a short period of time (I counted 5 remote controls!).
 As you might everything was high-spec with a Bang and Olufsen hi-fi, Mont Blanc stationary, Salvatore Ferragamo toiletries, Nespresso coffee machine, Philippe Starck ghost chair, massive LCD TV, automatic curtains, and many other small touches.

-The toilet had the usual array of scary looking functions but I thought the auto-opening bin was a bit OTT!
-The rain shower was nice but the design of the tray ment that water spilled onto the floor and made a bit of a mess.
+The toilet had the usual array of scary-looking functions but I thought the auto-opening bin was a bit OTT!
+The rain shower was nice but the design of the tray meant that water spilt onto the floor and made a bit of a mess.

 If trendy chic interiors (bordering on gaudy) are your thing then Hotel Éclat is well worth checking out.